ChristerNilsson/gpsKarta/README.md

 * Display
 * When device is rotated: Stay in portrait view

+Allow the app to work even if your phone is turned off
+* Settings
+* Apps & notifications
+* Special app access
+* Unrestricted data access
+* Chrome On

 ## How To

 * Connect your headphones.
+* Click on Speaker
+* Set Bike
 * Choose Target
+* If you have a compass
-* Read the Bearing and turn your analog Compass house.
+	* When the Bearing changes, turn your analog Compass house.
+	* "Bearing Two Seven" => 270 degrees = West
 	* Start walking in that direction.
-* Modify the Compass when the voice speaks a new bearing.
-* "Bearing Two Seven" => 270 degrees = West
 * Distances are read now and then as "Distance One Hundred" (meter)
-* Every meter closer to the target can be heard as a click.
+* Every meter closer to the target can be heard as a coin drop.
+* Every meter lost to the target can be heard as a small explosion.
-* When distance is less than 20 meter, no Bearing is given.
-The Bearing is changing every second, when you are so close to the Target.
+* When distance is less than twenty meter, no Bearing is given.
+The Bearing is changing very often, when you are so close to the Target.
+* Click on take when you have found your target
+* Goto Bike

 ## Future Development